totten/ca_config/README.md

 This has not been tested on a broad range of configurations, and the underlying problem is that CA configurations are not well-standardized in different PHP environments.
-To determine if this produces a valid configuration in your environment, run the included script "ca-config-local-test.php"
+To determine if this produces a valid configuration in your environment, run the phpunit test suite.

 If you encounter problems, feel free to submit a patch or to report the problem.